raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

           return ret;
    }

-Declare the function prototype for the ``processControls`` method within the private ``PipelineHandlerVivid`` class members, as it is only used internally as a helper when processing Requests.
+Declare the function prototype for the ``processControls`` function within the private ``PipelineHandlerVivid`` class members, as it is only used internally as a helper when processing Requests.